KoenBaak/hobby__dancing-raspberry-lights/README.md

 simultaneously on the Pi.
 - This project is not tested on any other setup then my own.
 It is probably quite
 - senstive to changes in platform, specific LED strip, package versions, etc...
+- The actual audio processing to light comes from [this blog post](https://yager.io/LEDStrip/LED.html).

 ## Config
 In the `config.env` file you will need: